valflrt/fractal_rndr/README.md

 # Preset renders

-These are preset renders I like, you can get their ron parameters files by clicking on the title.
+These are preset renders I like, you can access their parameter files by clicking on the title.
 There are some more in [`presets/`](./presets/).

 ### [ukhbrp.ron](./presets/ukhbrp.ron)